 Include full description of your methods, appropriate descriptive statistics, and full report of your inferential statistics.

-Seeing that we are interested in comparing the hazard of death for different LDL level (continuous variable), we used proportional hazard regression with robust standard error.
-Because it is survival analysis, we use Kaplan-Meier rather than usual descriptive statistics.
+Since we are interested in comparing the hazard of death across groups with different LDL levels, which is modeled as acontinuous variable, we used proportional hazard regression with robust standard error.
+Because it is a censoring distribution, we use Kaplan-Meier estimate to provide the description about the percentiles…...
 For using K-M method, we dichotomized LDL into two levels: higher than or equal to 160 mg/dL and lower than 160 mg/dL.

 From the result of proportional hazard regression, we get the hazard ratio is 0.9926 and 95% CI is (0.9871, 0.9982).
 When changed 1 mg/dL unit difference of LDL, the hazard of death is 0.74% lower.
 With 95% CI, it is not unusual if true hazard of death for the group with1 mg/dL unit higher LDL is from 0.18 lower to 1.29 lower than the group with lower LDL.
 The p-value is 0.009 < alpha=0.05, has statistically significant.